El Sereno, Los Angeles: Annexation and community (1912 to 1929)

 The Short Line Villa Tract was annexed to the City of Los Angeles as part of the Arroyo Seco annexation on February 9, 1912.
 The annexation also included the Yorba and Paige Tract, Grider and Hamilton's Rose Hill Tract adjacent to Monterey Road, and Pasadena Villa Tract – which extended south from the Arroyo Seco.

 Soon after Bairdstown was annexed to the City of Los Angeles on June 10, 1915, the Bairdstown Improvement Association changed its name to the Northeast Los Angeles Improvement Association (1916).
 One year later, the name of Bairdstown was changed to "El Sereno" meaning serene, quiet, unruffled place.
 With annexation to Los Angeles, El Sereno's population began to grow, resulting in the establishment of many community facilities.
-During the 1920s,churches, theaters, and banks were built.
+During the 1920s, churches, theaters, and banks were built.
 Schools were expanded.
 Many new middle-class subdivisions were built in Period Revival styles.

 Two new theaters provided local entertainment.
 A one-story theatre and brick store building, erected on Huntington Drive in 1922, was designed by architect A. Godfrey Bailey.
 The Cameo Theatre, along with stores and offices, was built in 1924, with J. T. Payne as the architect.
 A fire station and municipal building was built in 1927 on the northwestern comer of Rosemead Avenue and Huntington Drive.

 A branch of the Bank of Alhambra, designed by architect Lester Squire, was built at 4900 Huntington Drive in 1924.
 Residential development was centered along Huntington Drive, between Collis and Farnsworth avenues, from the hills on the north to Gambier/Allan Street on the south.
-Other areas of concentrated development were the Rose Hill/Omaha Heights and Pasadena Villa areas adjacent to Lincoln Heights and the Sierra Vista area.
-A one-block-deep development strip on the north side of Huntington Drive tied Sierra Vista to central EI Sereno.
+Other areas of concentrated development were the Rose Hill/Omaha HElghts and Pasadena Villa areas adjacent to Lincoln Heights and the Sierra Vista area.
+A one-block-deep development strip on the north side of Huntington Drive tied Sierra Vista to central El Sereno.

-Clubs and organizations also developed in EI Sereno.
+Clubs and organizations also developed in El Sereno.
 By the mid-1920s, the Masons, Eastern Star, Knights of Columbus, El Sereno Athletic Club, Odd Fellows, and Garfield Study Club (founded 1924) were providing opportunities for social interaction and philanthropy.
-The Van Horne Improvement Association was holding meetings at the El Sereno School, while the EI Sereno-Farmdale Improvement Association held its meetings at the Farmdale School.
+The Van Horne Improvement Association was holding meetings at the El Sereno School, while the El Sereno-Farmdale Improvement Association held its meetings at the Farmdale School.
 The El Sereno Theatre, the third theater of the district, was built in 1940 at 3333 Eastern Avenue.